iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Fix - Improved some aspects of temporary storage of attendee meta during the checkout process; the data persists more reliably (props to @slny311 and others) [68609]
 * Fix - Re-added legacy WooCommerce version 2.x _visibility "hidden" meta to ticket Products (missing as of version 4.4.7 until now).
 * Fix - Added support for the resend tickets email action when running alongside WooCommerce 3.2.x (with thanks to Benjamin Schreier for highlighting this) [90884]
-* Fix - Fixed an issue with EDD tickets not being correctly assigned to users in some cases (thank you @atmedia for reporting this!)
+* Fix - Fixed an issue with Easy Digital Downloads tickets not being correctly assigned to users in some cases (thank you @atmedia for reporting this!)
 [88894]
 * Tweak - Added new `wootickets_ticket_email_attachments` filter [90576]
 * Tweak - Added CSS class and filter to table rows in WooCommerce ticket purchase form (thank you @helgatheviking for coding this) [89807]
 * Tweak - Started using Woo's Decimal Separator setting on the Add Ticket screens [41459]